Pablo F. Gómez

 My work examines the history of health and corporeality in the early modern world with a particular focus on Latin America, the Caribbean, the African diaspora and, more generally, the Iberian and Black Atlantic Worlds.
 My book, The Experiential Caribbean: Creating Knowledge and Healing in the Early Modern Atlantic (winner of the William H. Welch medal, the Albert J. Raboteau Book Prize, and Honorable Mention of the Bolton-Johnson Book Prize), explores belief making and the creation of evidence around the human body and the natural world in the early modern Caribbean.
 I am currently working on a history of the quantifiable body and the development of novel ideas about risk, labor, and disease that appeared in Atlantic slave markets during the seventeenth century.
-I am also actively involved in projects of digital archival preservation in Colombia, Cuba and Brazil.
+I am also actively involved in projects of digital archival preservation in Colombia, Cuba, and Brazil.

 Ph.D., Vanderbilt University, History of Medicine, Latin American History, 2010